Early U.S. Artillery formations

-Battalion of Artillery
+Battalion of Artillery (1784-1792)

 The Battalion of Artillery consisted of four companies.
 The first company of the battalion was retained from the Continental Army.
 A second company, commanded by Captain Thomas Douglass, had been raised in Pennsylvania in 1784.
 Two other companies, commanded by captains Henry Burbeck and Joseph Savage, were raised as a result of congressional action in 1786 to deal with Shays's Rebellion.
 The battalion was organized on September 29, 1789; the commander of the first company, Captain John Doughty, was promoted to major and assigned as the commandant of the battalion; the companies were identified by the names of their commanders: Captains James Bradford, Henry Burbeck, William Ferguson, and Joseph Savage.
 Doughty served as commandant from September 29, 1789 to March 4, 1791 and the battalion was recognized as a part of the United States Army.
-William Ferguson succeeded Doughty as commandant (serving from March 4, 1791 to November 4, 1791) and was himself succeeded by Henry Burbeck (serving from November 4, 1791 to May 9, 1794).
+William Ferguson succeeded Doughty as commandant (serving from March 4, 1791 to November 4, 1791, when he was killed in action) and was himself succeeded by Henry Burbeck (serving from November 4, 1791 to May 9, 1794).

-Legion of the United States
+Legion of the United States (1792-1794)

 In 1792, during Henry Burbeck's tenure as commandant, the Army was organized into the Legion of the United States.
 One artillery company was assigned to each of the four sublegions of the Legion of the United States.
 The Artillery Battalion no longer existed.
 (Burbeck is listed as a member of the Legion's artillery, but without any indication of his duty position.)
 Captains of the Legion's artillery companies were Mahlon Ford (1st Sublegion), John Pierce (2nd Sublegion), Moses Porter (3rd Sublegion), and Daniel McLane (4th Sublegion).